 Proposed Solution Confidence Level (1-5) 1-strongly not confident 3-neutral 5-strongly confident

 User Authentication Firebase 5

 Server Language Node.js 5

 Database Firebase 5

-Word Validation Word Game Dictionary 4
+Word Validation WordGameDictionary.com API 5

 Javascript Framework Angular 4 5

-The above table gives an overview of our chosen technologies and our confidence level that we can successfully use these technologies in our project.
-Now that we have our chosen technologies that we know will integrate well with each other, we are excited to start prototyping WordScuffle.
+Now that we have our chosen technologies, we are excited to start prototyping WordScuffle.
 We are confident that we will be able to use these technologies to successfully create a web game to help prevent the onset of Alzheimer's Disease.